MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Charizard Normal`
 `Charizard Name`: This calls for a celebration!

+`Blastoise Normal`
-Blastoise: Let me shoot my Hydro Pump to kick it off!
+`Blastoise Name`: Let me shoot my Hydro Pump to kick it off!

 `Lombre Normal`
 `Lombre Name`: Whoa, hold on there!
 Don't you point those things at me!
 Face the other way!
 The other way!